meower-media-co/RFC/RFC-0-Development.md

 # RFC 0 - Meower Development Process
-Authored by: ShowierData9978 <contact@showierdata.xyz> Meower Team, on Saturday, Febuary, 26, 2024, based on work by William Horning <william@meower.org>
+Authored by: ShowierData9978 <contact@showierdata.xyz> Meower Team, on Saturday, Febuary, 26, 2024

+Based on original RFC draft authored by William Horning <github@williamhorning.dev>
 ---
 The Meower Development process is made of multiple teams and processes and this document is meant to describe each team, their function, and the Meower Development workflow.
 ## Teams

 ### Managers
-The managers take complaints from team members about team leaders, and act on them if they are valid & nessasary.
+The managers take complaints from team members about team leaders, and act on them if they are valid & necessary.

 ### Legal Team
 The legal team is responsible for the legal aspects of the Meower Development process, including the licensing of the Meower, and the Meower brand.